hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 }
 ```

-> We can break down the `for loop` to describe the different lines of code:
+> Let's break down the `for loop` and go over the different lines of code:
 >
 > #### Step 1: Specify inputs
 >
-> For this dataset, we have two samples that we would like to create a Seurat object for:
+> For this dataset, we have two samples and two associated folders that we would like to use as input to create the two Seurat objects:
 >
 > - `ctrl_raw_feature_bc_matrix`
 > - `stim_raw_feature_bc_matrix`
 >
-> We can specify these samples in the *input* part for our `for loop` as elements of a vector using `c()`.
+> We can specify these sample folders in the *input* part for our `for loop` as elements of a vector using `c()`.
 We are assigning these to a *variable* and we can call that variable anything we would like (try to give it a name that makes sense).
 In this example, we called the *variable* `file`.
 >
 > > During the execution of the above loop, `file` will first contain the value *"ctrl_raw_feature_bc_matrix"*, run through the commands all the way through to `assign()`.
 Next, it will contain the value *"stim_raw_feature_bc_matrix"* and once again run through all the commands.
 If you had 15 folders as input, instead of 2, the above code will run through 15 times, for each of your data folders.
 >